computerequipmentgroup/equip-1/README.md

 Install this:
 `brew install pkg-config`

-Sometimes apple computers can not read the Pi after the it got flashed, ignore the message and go on to the Raspberry Pi Imager.
+Sometimes apple computers can not read the Pi after it got flashed, ignore the message and go on to the Raspberry Pi Imager.

 Install Raspberry Pi OS Lite (64-bit)